 9. Go caroling at a nursing home.

 10. Volunteer to read a Christmas book aloud to your child’s class … or contact your local bookstore to see if you can schedule a time to read aloud to their children’s section.
 If possible, choose a book about the real meaning of Christmas.
-You can find a few of my favorites on my blog.

 11. Ring bells for the Salvation Army.